appwrite/appwrite/README.md

-> Appwrite Init is here!
-You can check out all the new and upcoming features [on our Init website](https://appwrite.io/init) 🚀
+> Appwrite Init has concluded!
+You can check out all the latest announcements [on our Init website](https://appwrite.io/init) 🚀

 <br />
 <p align="center">